eForms Logo

 New Jersey Lease Agreement Templates (7)

 A New Jersey rental agreement allows a landlord and tenant to set terms for the renting of commercial or residential property.
-In either type of property, the landlord will usually ask the tenant for their consent to run a credit report to verify their income and employment.
+The landlord will usually run a credit report to verify the tenant's income and employment.
 If approved, a lease will be negotiated and signed.
-At the time of authorization, the tenant will commonly be responsible for the payment of the security deposit, first month’s rent, and any other required fees or deposits by the landlord.

 Standard Residential Lease Agreement – General contract for a fixed term of usually one year.